The GeForce RTX 30 Series family expands with new ROG Strix, ASUS Dual, and ASUS Phoenix models

 Built on the DNA of the NVIDIA Ampere architecture stablemates that came before it, the ROG Strix GeForce RTX 3050 8GB delivers potent gaming performance, cool temperatures, and whisper-quiet noise levels for those who dare.
 Chiseled cutouts, angular lines, and metallic accents lend the shroud an air of mastery, while an addressable RGB LED ROG logo on the backplate and a full-length light strip let users coordinate the look of their build through Aura Sync.

 This aggressively-styled shroud wraps a beefy 2.7-slot heatsink built to wick heat away from the GPU’s hotspots through a baseplate finished with our MaxContact process.
-This finish improves contact with the GPU chip itself, increasing heat transfer into the heatpipes and fin stack above.
+This finish improves contact with the GPU chip itself, increasing heat transfer into the heat pipes and fin stack above.
 The baseplate also covers the card’s GDDR6 memory modules to keep them running at optimal temperatures.

-A trio of nine-blade Axial-tech fans keep a steady stream of cooling air moving through the high-surface-area fin stack so that the GPU can sustain its highest level of performance throughout a gaming session.
+A trio of nine-blade Axial-tech fans keeps a steady stream of cooling air moving through the high-surface-area fin stack so that the GPU can sustain its highest level of performance throughout a gaming session.
 To minimize turbulence and focus the air stream on the heat-producing components, the side fans spin counterclockwise.
 The vented backplate offers a key assist in the cooling process by allowing hot air from the heatsink to more easily enter a case’s natural airflow path, and a pair of FanConnect II headers lets users dedicate case fans to the control of the GPU so that they get the cooling performance they need while gaming.
 When the graphics card is idle or under light loads, its fans can drop into 0dB mode for silent operation.

 ROG Strix GeForce RTX 3050 is built from the ground up to maintain a high level of performance over the long term.
 Extra-durable SAP II capacitors are ready to stand up to heavy loads in tandem with premium chokes and MOSFETs.
-The Auto-Extreme assembly technology — used across the ASUS GeForce RTX 3050 lineup — picks, places and solders each component to the card’s PCB without any human interaction for maximum precision and reliability.
+The Auto-Extreme assembly technology — used across the ASUS GeForce RTX 3050 lineup — picks, places, and solders each component to the card’s PCB without any human interaction for maximum precision and reliability.

 Compact ASUS Dual and ASUS Phoenix cards deliver outsized performance